Best Mattress Types by Durability

 - Pros: Most resistant to impressions, best contouring

 - Cons: More expensive, more likely to offgass & retain heat, difficult to move on

 Water mattresses come in two varieties, hardside and softside.
 Hardside waterbeds are vinyl or rubber bladders designed to be used 5-sided wood frames.
-Softside waterbeds encase the water bladders in mattress covers, similar in design to air beds.
+Softside waterbeds encase the water bladders in mattress covers.
 With hardside waterbeds, there is nothing to compress or wear down, however un-patchable leaks and punctures can occur, heaters can give out, and seals can can become worn.
 Softside waterbeds have more protection from punctures, but the layers of foam and padding can create impressions over time.

 - Pros: greater leak protection, better pain relief ratings